Glycyrrhiza glabra l. Family: Fabaceae

 How much to take

 Licorice comes in capsules and tablets, and as a liquid extract.
 Follow the dosing

 Licorice can cause serious side effects if you take too much of it or use it for too

-Excessive use of licorice can lead to high blood pressure.
+Taking too much licorice can cause high blood pressure.
 This can be severe.
-It
+It can

 Lack of energy (lethargy)